gulundin/gulundin.github.io/_posts/2019-10-26-di-frameworks-are-dynamic-binding.md

 and dependency injection.

-Second, we can now pass in different implementations of our dependencies when executing in test.
+Second, we can now pass in different implementations of our dependencies when executing in test[^testability].
 This is very good, but let me rephrase that in more general terms: the value of certain names are now dependent on the environment in which we are executing.
 This should sound very familiar, dependency injection is just dynamic binding in disguise.